 The dynamic development of industrial technologies has had an impact on the technological development of various professional fields.
-One of the most favoured and popular dental instruments, the ancestor of the sandblaster, was developed for industrial purposes in the USA in 1870.
+One of the most favored and popular dental instruments, the ancestor of the sandblaster, was developed for industrial purposes in the USA in 1870.
 Benjamin Tilghman created a machine that was suitable for quick and efficient cleaning of different surfaces.
 From 1883 it was indispensable in the industry.
 However, the breakthrough in its development was achieved in 1904 and in 1939 when it was made more effective by combining compressed air and abrasive materials.
 After a while, other abrasive materials (aluminium oxide, quartz, glass scraps and even organic materials) were used as an alternative to sand.
 A bit later this technology gained ground in the field of arts as well.

 Dr. J. Tim Rainey, a Texan dentist is referred as to be the father of the dental implementation of technology.
 In 1940, however, the device was made by Dr. Robert Black, and in 1945 his first publication titled “Technique for non-mechanical preparation of cavities and prophylaxis” was already published in the journal J Am Dent Assoc.
 In 1951, the S.S.
 White Company launched the first equipment for dentistry purpose under the name of called Air-Dent.

 It is even more exciting that in 1951, the very famous “The New Yorker” magazine – which essentially deals with social life and cultural events in New York, publishing satires and cartoons – considers this dental technology to be quite interesting and revolutionary to post an article about it.

 Sandblasting has been rapidly integrated into adhesive restorative technology since 1990.